inductiva/inductiva/docs-sources/calculix/quick-start.md

 ```

 As you can see in the "In Progress" line, the part of the timeline that represents the actual execution of the simulation,
-the core computation time of this simulation was approximately 5 minutes and 53 seconds.
+the core computation time of this simulation was 353 seconds (approximately 5 minutes and 53 seconds).

 ```{banner_small}
 :origin: calculix_quick_start